mcfnord/rml/src/bc.md

 ## Claim: Investigators consider Dempsey a threat

-Regardless of why his staff thought this, Lindquist saying it to the press was an obvious violation of the Rules of Professional Conduct.
+His investigators were bamboozled by dishonest complaintents, but regardless of why his staff thought this, Lindquist saying it to the press was an obvious violation of the Rules of Professional Conduct.

 ## Claim: Law Enforcement didn't wait

-I can't figure out what made Lindquist say this, but the extrajudicial statement is a clear violation of your Rules of Professional Conduct.
+This extrajudicial statement is a clear violation of your Rules of Professional Conduct.
 Lindquist knew how I came into custody, as the Charging Papers conclude: